failure-driven/blog/content/rails-camp/commit-15-pending-text-area.md

 draft: true
 ---

+By the time we caught up with Nick for our [rails camp Hobart]({{< ref "/post/railscamp-pairing" >}}) code with everyone project it was more like hime tracking us down for a final commit in the wee hours of Satruday morning.
+The setup was the same, show him the app so far, the Integratoin specs and the React component tests.
+Then it is time to get his hands on the keyboard and drive our pair or tripple to implement the next step.
+In this case he wrote a pending spec for a text area to guess what is in the image that is dispalyed.

 <img alt="@quintrino" src="//github.com/quintrino.png" style="display: inline; width: 88px;" height="88" />
 <img alt="@saramic" src="//github.com/saramic.png" style="display: inline; width: 88px;" height="88" />
 <img alt="@SelenaSmall" src="//github.com/SelenaSmall.png" style="display: inline; width: 88px;" height="88" />